dchest/semicolon-js/README.md

 Just stop putting a semicolon at the beginning of your code.
 Please.

+Semicolons to terminate statements are good:

+	var x = 1;
+	return x;

+A semicolon before the code to protect from people who can't concatenate files is a useless piece of junk:

+	;var x = 1;
+	return x;

 ### Whaaaat?

 Apparently some people believed that to fix improper concatenation of